Photo by Jp Valery on Unsplash

-Sometimes you go through your Lightroom catalog, see a picture you already like, and give it a completely new feeling by redeveloping it.
+Maiden flight of my Mavic Air.
+Was totally worth getting up before 6AM on a Saturday to go fly my new aircraft and capture this kind of pictures.
 Jp Valery is one of the best photographers in Montréal, QC.
 He’s a self-taught photographer passionate by his craft.
 He’s available for hire - no projects are too big or too small - and can be contacted at contact@jpvalery.photo.
 Don’t hesitate to contact Jp Valery if you’re looking for a talented photographer in Montreal, Quebec with great photography services.

 Related collections